dotzenith/lovesay/README.md

 ---

+## ❖ IMPORTANT!

+lovesay has been superseded by [lovesay.rs](https://github.com/dotzenith/lovesay.rs)!

+[lovesay.rs](https://github.com/dotzenith/lovesay.rs) is a much cleaner and feature complete version of lovesay written in rust (I fell for "rewrite it in rust") and will likely be the only version to receive any future updates.

+It has ALL of the features that lovesay does and also adds proper support for pipes and a better way to pass in quotes through the cli.

+With that said, this is the original version of lovesay written with a lot of love, feel free to use this one as well :)

+---

 ### ❖ Information

   lovesay is a simple python script that displays a quote from a loved one based on the day of the month or a quote passed in through the cli arguments.